Yamaha Wolverine SxS with Winch

 Winch Maintenance

-Remember to gently clean the winch components with mild detergent and a soft brush.
+Remember to gently clean the muddy synthetic line and winch components with mild detergent and a soft brush.
 Avoid using high-pressure water, as it can force water or debris into the winch motor and cause damage.

 Grease the winch drum and gears periodically to maintain smooth operation.
 Use a high-quality, lithium-based grease compatible with your winch’s components.
 Doing so will help reduce friction and extend the lifespan of your winch.